sdomotica/hassio-addons/bticinoalarm/README.md

-# Sdomotica Gateway for KseniaIP
+# Sdomotica Gateway for BTicino Alarm 4200/4201/4202

 ![Supports aarch64 Architecture][aarch64-shield] ![Supports amd64 Architecture][amd64-shield] ![Supports armhf Architecture][armhf-shield] ![Supports armv7 Architecture][armv7-shield] ![Supports i386 Architecture][i386-shield]

 ![Tastierino][tastiera]

-Integrate your KseniaIP alarm system into Home Assistant
+Integrate your BTicino Alarm alarm system into Home Assistant

 ![WebInterface][webinterface]

 ## English
-Sdomotica is a gateway using no official API to integrate KsenaIP alarm system to Home Assistant.
+Sdomotica is a gateway using no official API to integrate BTicino alarm system to Home Assistant.

 The integration expose as mqtt services all the alarm functions as